pozil/pub-sub-api-node-client/README.md

 # Sample Node gRPC client for the Salesforce Pub/Sub API

-**Warning:** as of the Winter '22 release, the Pub/Sub API is currently in pilot.
-The implementation of this project may change once the features are GA.

 This project is derived from a [blog post](https://jungleeforce.com/2021/11/11/connecting-to-salesforce-using-pub-sub-api-grpc/) written by techinjungle.

-See the [official Pub/Sub API pilot repo](https://github.com/developerforce/pub-sub-api-pilot) for more information on the Pub/Sub API.
+See the [official Pub/Sub API repo](https://github.com/developerforce/pub-sub-api) for more information on the Pub/Sub API.

 ## Installation